 Duke’s Waikiki (For Local History and Fresh Ahi)

 Duke’s is another Waikiki classic that’s right on the beach.
-It’s one of the best places to eat when you’re coming from the airport and don’t have a reservation anywhere.
+It’s one of the best places to eat when you’re coming from the airport and you don’t have a reservation anywhere.
+(This is not to say that it isn’t a first-choice pick, however!)

 Duke’s is named after the famous surfer, Duke Kahanamoku, who invented surfing as we know it.
 He effectively put Hawaii on the map for the sport.
 Today, Duke’s legacy carries on through a number of local restaurants and retail stores named in his honor.

-Duke’s Waikiki is a local chain that specializes in macadamia-nut crusted ahi tuna, which is surprisingly great.
-They also have an economical salad bar option and a wonderful chocolate haupia macadamia nut pie that we recommend for dessert.
-(Get ready for some Hawaii-style portions!)
+Duke’s Waikiki is a local chain that specializes in macadamia-nut-crusted ahi tuna, which is surprisingly great.
+They also have an economical salad bar option and a wonderful chocolate haupia macadamia nut pie.
+(I highly recommend this for dessert.
+Get ready for some Hawaii-style portions!)

 The vibe at Duke’s is super casual, so it’s great for families and those eating on a budget.
 And, the Waikiki location has the best view of Diamondhead and Waikiki, right on the beach!
 As a result, both food snobs and even the tackiest tourists love eating here.